tfgg/yournextmep/_candidates/eu2014/engdem/derek-hilling.md

 person: derek-hilling
 region: west-midlands
 party: engdem
-title: West Midlands - English Democrats - Derek Hilling
+title: Derek Hilling is running for MEP in West Midlands for the English Democrats
 incumbent: false
 ---